CODARcode/cheetah/docs/draft/README.md

       ```python
       p.ParamCmdLineArg("gray-scott", "settings", 1, ["settings.json"])
       ```
-      means that the first parameter of "gray-scott" program that in the campaign given a name "settings", has a value "settings.json".
-Notice that the value is given as a list suggesting that you can list here all possible values of the first positional parameter with which you want to experiment.
+      means that the first parameter of "gray-scott" program, that in the campaign given a name "settings", has a value "settings.json".
+Notice that the value is given as a list suggesting that you can list here all possible values of the first positional parameter with which you want to launch the corresponding executable.
-    + `ParamConfig` allows to deal with `*json` or `*ini` kind of parameter files.
+    + `ParamConfig` allows to deal with `*json` or `*ini` parameter files.
       For example
       ```python
       p.ParamConfig("gray-scott", "L", "settings.json", "L", [32, 64])
       ```
-      means that parameter "L" from "settings.json" (that "gray-scott" reads) can take values 32 and 64.
+      means that parameter "L" from "settings.json" (that "gray-scott" reads) can take values 32 and 64 and is also called "L" inside the campaign.
     + `ParamRunner` allows to specify resources for each program.
       For example
       ```python